-I am a professionally trained integrative therapeutic counsellor, drawing on a range of approaches to best suit the needs of each client.
 I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and I adhere to their Ethical Framework .
-I am committed to providing the best service I can to all of my clients and am supported by supervision to ensure my practice is safe and current.
+I am committed to providing the best service I can to all of my clients and am supported by regular supervision to ensure my practice is safe and current.

-I also counsel young people aged 16 -19 at a local college, supporting a wide range of emotional mental health issues including anxiety, panic, low self-esteem, depression and self-harm.
+I have also counselled young people aged 16 -19 at a local college, supporting a wide range of emotional mental health issues including anxiety, panic, low self-esteem, depression and self-harm.

 CPCAB Level 3 Counselling Studies